 As far as longer term trends go, the graph below shows the number of homes sold per year for each year since 2011 broken down by range of closing prices.
 This indicates that more homes have sold in Groton this year already than any of the other years since 2011.

 Finally, the chart below provides some additional data on closing prices in the longer term.
-It shows a 4-quarter “rolling average” of closing prices for homes sold per quarter over the past 5 years in total, and broken down by # of bedrooms (for homes having 2-6 bedrooms).
+It shows a 4-quarter “rolling average” of closing prices for homes sold per quarter over the past 5 years in total, and broken down by number of bedrooms (for homes having 2-6 bedrooms).
 It suggests that prices have remained flat overall and for smaller homes.
 It also suggests that prices have been improving (at least recently) for owners of 4 bedroom homes, but dropping for owners of homes with 5 and 6 bedrooms.

-The background bars in the chart above also show a 4-quarter rolling average for “Active Days on Market” by quarter regardless of # of bedrooms.
+The background bars in the chart above also show a 4-quarter rolling average for “Active Days on Market” by quarter regardless of the number of bedrooms.
 This suggests that the average time to sell a home has come down from around 4 months in 2012 to be closer to 3 months more recently, and that would be a positive for sellers.

 We’ll continue to watch the residential property market in the local area and bring you additional observations and data in future blogs.